What Age Do Kids Stop Playing with Toys?

 At what age should a boy stop playing with toys?

-There is no set age when boys should stop playing with toys.
-Boys, like girls, progress through different developmental stages, and their toy preferences will change accordingly.
+There is no set age at which boys should stop playing with toys.
+Like girls, boys progress through different developmental stages, and their toy preferences will change accordingly.

 It is common for boys to continue playing with toys until early adolescence, around 12 to 14 years old.
 However, some boys may be interested in specific toys well into their teenage years.